Guerrilla gardening: Vacant lot of cabbages

+Barry Thomas and Hugh Walton with team raking out topsoil delivered to site 4 January 1978.
+The soil cost Thomas $34 and 150 cabbage seedlings are about to be planted in the form of the word CABBAGE.
+Vacant Lot of Cabbages was not only an early guerilla garden it was a deliberate work of Duchampian inspired interventionist art.
+Photo Justin Keen.

 In 1978 downtown Wellington, a group of New Zealand artists, including Chris Lipscombe, Barry Thomas, Hugh Walton and others, planted 180 cabbages "on the demolished Duke of Edinburgh/Roxy Theatre site in the centre of Wellington.
 This cabbage patch, planted in such a way as to spell the word CABBAGE".
 The project culminated in a week-long festival when the cabbages were harvested.
 While a work of conceptual sculpture, this intervention is also an early example of guerrilla gardening in New Zealand.
 The work remained for six months.
 Christina Barton writes that in the months that followed, "it captured the hearts and minds of Wellingtonians, who followed the growth of the cabbages, adding their own embellishments to the site, and contributed to the week of festivities (with poetry readings, performances, and the distribution of free coleslaw) that celebrated their harvest", describing the work as "a provocation to the local council and the city's developers".